 Write briefly

 The hiring manager is probably busy and may ignore a cover letter that is too long.
-Keeping it brief will help make your letter is quick and easy to read.
+Keeping it brief will help make your letter quick and easy to read.

 Show enthusiasm